 Seed leaves are oval with smooth edges.

 But with kale (and many other microgreens such as mustards), you can hold off harvesting them until their first true leaves form.

 I recommend you taste them as they grow and determine at what stage you think they taste the best.

-The longer you grow them the more care they will need because the root-to-soil ratio will be increasing and they will need watering more often.
+The longer you grow them, the more care they will need because the root-to-soil ratio will increase, and they will need watering more often.

-If you want to grow kale up to baby greens size, then I recommend using a deeper tray that will hold more soil.
+If you want to grow kale up to baby greens, I recommend using a deeper tray that will hold more soil.